 The following categories describe different ways Norton Healthcare uses and discloses medical information.
 For each category of uses or disclosures, there is an explanation and examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways Norton Healthcare is permitted to use and disclose information will fall within one of these categories.

 For treatment.
 Norton Healthcare may use medical information about patients to provide medical treatment or services.
-We may disclose medical information about patients to doctors, nurses, technicians, medical or health care professions students, or other facility personnel who are involved in care at a Norton Healthcare hospital or facility.
+We may disclose medical information about patients to doctors, nurses, technicians, medical or health care professions students, or other facility personnel who are involved in care at a Norton Healthcare facility.
 For example, a doctor treating a patient for a broken leg may need to know if the patient has diabetes, because diabetes may slow the healing process.
 In addition, the doctor may need to tell the dietitian if a patient has diabetes so that appropriate meals can be arranged.
-Different departments of the hospital also may share medical information about patients in order to coordinate the different things patients need, such as prescriptions, lab work and X-rays.
-We also may disclose medical information about patients to people outside the hospital or to other facilities who may be involved in a patient’s medical care after discharge, such as family members, clergy or others who will be providing continuing care.
+Different departments of a hospital also may share medical information about patients in order to coordinate the different things patients need, such as prescriptions, lab work and X-rays.
+We also may disclose medical information about patients to people outside the hospital or to other facilities or persons who may be involved in a patient’s medical care after discharge.

 For payment.
-Norton Healthcare may use and disclose medical information about patients so that the treatment and services received may be billed to and payment may be collected from patients, an insurance company or a third party.
-For example, we may need to provide health plan information about the surgery received at the hospital so a patient’s health plan will pay the hospital or reimburse the patient for the surgery.
-We may also tell a patient’s health plan about a treatment he or she is going to receive to obtain prior approval or to determine whether the patient’s plan will cover the treatment.
+Norton Healthcare may use and disclose medical information about patients so that the treatment and services received may be billed to and payment may be collected from patients, an insurance company or another third party.
+For example, we may need to provide health plan information about a surgery received at the hospital so a patient’s health plan will pay the hospital or reimburse the patient for the surgery.
+We also may inform a patient’s health plan about a treatment he or she is going to receive to obtain prior approval or to determine whether the plan will cover the treatment.